Principled Evaluation with Human Labels: One Rater at a Time and Rater Equivalence: Algorithms and Proofs for Section , Anonymous Bayesian Combiner

-Step 1 follows from the fact that the denominator and numerator have non-zero limits in the above formula since we assume that the distribution has full support.
-Step 2 follows from the definition of conditional probability.

-We now show the key step.
-To get an unbiased estimator of $\Pr[Y_1=y_1,\cdots,Y_k=y_k]$, we could select a random sequence of raters for a random item and see if they happen to produce the specified label sequence.
+To get an unbiased estimator of $\Pr[\benchmarkRatingPanelRV=\benchmarkRatingPanel]$, we could select a random sequence of raters for a random item and see if they happen to produce the specified label sequence.
 To reduce variance, we could run this process many times and take the mean.
 However, we can efficiently calculate what those means converge to in closed form.

 First, note that the process chooses items uniformly at random.
 Thus, the overall probability is just the mean of the probability of the label sequence for each item.
 For each item, we enumerate all the possible sequences of raters and compute the fraction that match the specified label sequence.
 That gives the probability conditional on choosing that item.

-To illustrate the enumeration process, we consider a simple running example computing the probability, for the highlighted item from the running example rating matrix $\mathbf{W}$ in Figure~\ref{fig:running-example}, that a random selection of five labels for that item will yield the sequence (D, C, D, C, C).
-The item overall has 2 D labels and 7 C labels.
-The number of all possible sequences of $k=5$ raters is because we can first chose the set of five raters and then choose their order.

-Of these, how many sequences match the specified label sequence (D, C, D, C, C)?
-We can choose the set of two D raters and then their order in positions 1 and 3 of the label sequence, for a total of ${2\choose 2} * 2!$ possibilities.
-These choices of positive raters can be combined with any valid choice of the three negative raters for positions 2, 4 and 5, ${7\choose 3} * 3!$.
+The probability of the label sequence for item $i$ is: